-Like all living things our skin, hair and nails, require nourishment to stay healthy and to carry out repair when damaged, and a wide range of nutrients is needed, including essential fatty acids.
+Like all living things our skin, hair and nails, require nourishment to stay healthy and to carry out a repair when damaged, and a wide range of nutrients is needed, including essential fatty acids.

 As long ago as the 1930’s it was known that essential fatty acids (EFA’s) were vital for healthy skin, hair and nails.

 As essential structural components of cell walls, they ensure the flexibility of cells, this flexibility gives our skin its smoothness and suppleness.
-EFA’s (Vit F) also prevent water loss from the skin.
+EFA’s (Vit F) also prevents water loss from the skin.
 As water is lost the skin becomes dry, rough and loses its firmness.

 Insufficient intake of essential fatty acids (which occurs when we reduce our fat intake) results in loss of skin elasticity and dryness and increases our susceptibility to premature ageing.

-The first barrier you have to overcome when ensuring there is sufficient EFA’s in the diet is to get over the FAT THING!
+The first barrier you have to overcome when ensuring there are sufficient EFA’s in the diet is to get over the FAT THING!
 From teenage years, right through to maturity, a good portion of women “watch what they eat”.

 This generally means instead of being selective of the fats they cut out everything including our precious EFA’s.
 In that pursuit of a trim figure, they have been unknowingly creating a bigger monster for later years, namely an ageing skin!